-Natasha Korsakova, of Russian-Greek decent, is an international violinist and author.
+Natasha Korsakova is an international violinist and author.
 The German Süddeutsche Zeitung describes her ability to play the violin as a “sinfully beautiful listening experience”.
-The violinist, who speaks five languages is currently a coveted guest for national and international orchestras and music festivals.
+The Swiss based violinist speaks five languages is a coveted guest for national and international music festivals and concert events.

-The violinist became “Artist of the Year” in Chile and Italy.
-She was awarded the «Premio Sirmione Catullo» and has performed in Palazzo Quirinale and at the famous Piazza Campidoglio in Rome, in the presence of the Italian State-President.
+Natasha Korsakova became “Artist of the Year” in Chile and Italy.
+She was awarded the «Premio Sirmione Catullo» and performed in Palazzo Quirinale and at the famous Piazza Campidoglio in Rome, in the presence of the Italian State-President.
 Natasha Korsakova is a cultural ambassador of “Fondazione Sorella Natura” in Assisi, Italy.
-In the connection with the Audience for Fondazione Sorella Natura, in 2011 she played for the Pope Benedict XVI at the Sala Nervi in Vaticano, together with the outstanding Swiss violinist Manrico Padovani.
+In the connection with the Audience for Fondazione Sorella Natura, she played for the Pope Benedict XVI at the Sala Nervi in Vaticano, together with the outstanding Swiss violinist Manrico Padovani.

-In Russia she was the first musician to receive the audience award “Russian Muse.”
-Her repertoire includes more than 60 Concertos for violin and orchestra, as well as countless works of chamber music.
+Her repertoire includes over 60 concertos for violin and orchestra as well as countless works of chamber music.

-The violinist was born into a music family in Moscow and began playing the violin at the age of 5.
+The artist of a Greek-Russian origin was born into a music family in Moscow and began playing the violin at the age of 5.
 Her first teacher was her grandfather Boris Korsakov.
 He was followed in her musical education by her father, the well-known Russian violin virtuoso Andrej Korsakov.
 Her mother is the pianist Yolanta Miroshnikova-Caprarica.
 After the early death of her father, Natasha Korsakova studied under the tutelage of Prof. Ulf Klausenitzer in Nuremberg and then later with Prof. Saschko Gawriloff in Cologne.

-Natasha Korsakova plays a precious instrument, the Stradivarius-Vuillaume “Messiah” (Paris, 1870) and lives in the South of Switzerland.
+Natasha Korsakova plays a precious instrument, the Stradivarius-Vuillaume “Messiah”, made in Paris in 1870.